-Oxford failing on diversity says Lammy
+Oxford University in row with David Lammy

+Oxford's director of public affairs, Ceri Thomas, said Mr Lammy's comments showed "no sign of bitterness" and there was "work to do" to improve diversity among students.

-His comments came as Oxford University data revealed about a third of its colleges accepted three or fewer black applicants, in the past three years.
+Mr Lammy's original remarks came as Oxford University data revealed eight of its 29 colleges included in the report accepted fewer than three black applicants in the past three years.

+The university has a total of 38 colleges and permanent private halls.

 The university said it was "not getting the right number of black people with the talent to apply".